Puhua: Sources for the life of Puhua

 There are two main sources for the life of Puhua: one is the aforementioned Linji lu or Record of Linji from China.
-The Linji lu is considered to contain a variety of historically accurate documents regarding Chinese Chán, and is an important work on Zen Buddhism.
+The Linji lu is an important document in regards to Chinese Chan (Zen) Buddhism.
 Thus, if Puhua actually existed, his life may best be known by way of the Record of Linji.
 There is also Kyotaku Denki Kokuji Kai from Japan, which connects the legend of Fuke (Japanese version of the name Puhua) and the transmission and transformation of the Fuke sect in Japan, in particular with regard to the legendary origin of the Komuso tradition and suizen ("blowing Zen").
 The notion of suizen is however a concept from the 20th century, and was not used in the Edo period.

 While there is much disparity between the two texts, they do agree on at least one issue: In both the Record and Kyotaku Denki the notion of Puhua being an eccentric imbued with a sort of crazy wisdom, and perhaps even an iconoclast, is supported.
 Yet the texts again diverge on the issue of Fuke's influence on the Fuke sect of Japan: While the Kyotaku Denki directly attributes the founding of the school to him, the Fuke sect did not exist in China and as such he is never mentioned to be the leader of a separate religious tradition in the Linji lu.
 Although this is the case, the Record does provide certain subtleties regarding Puhua as being a person of his own, self-directed character who often did things ubiquitously and ignored social norms and doctrinal establishments.

 The following account of Puhua's life is an amalgamation of the accounts featured in both the Record and Kyotaku Denki, although it includes some outside references as well.